smudge/require_callbacks/README.md

 ## Warnings

-This gem messes with standard `Kernal` methods, so use at your own risk!
+This gem messes with standard `Kernel` methods, so use at your own risk!
 There may be compatibility issues with anything else that modifies `require`.

 ## Todo